zklhp/emacs-w64/index.md

 ### USAGES ###

-1. Find and download the version you want on [realease](https://github.com/zklhp/emacs-w64/releases).
+1. Find and download the version you want on [releases page](https://github.com/zklhp/emacs-w64/releases).
 2. Uncompress with [7-Zip](http://www.7-zip.org/) or other software you like.
 3. Double-click the runemacs.exe in emacs/bin.